UK Gambling Law – What You Need to Know

 The strict regulations are the operators’ concern but what you need to know is that all UK residents aged 18 or over can gamble online safely, as it is legal to do so.
 In order to avoid fraud and malpractice, make sure you check whether the online casino is licenced by the UKGC or other authority on its whitelist – keep in mind that this is your obligation.
 If you feel like you’re being treated unfairly by a gambling operator, you can turn to one of the 11 alternative dispute resolution (ADR) providers approved by the UK Gambling Commission.

 It’s also useful to know that there are many organisations in the UK that offer help and support for compulsive gambling and addiction.
 Another benefit you have as a British gambler is the fact that gambling winnings aren’t considered to be a taxable income in the UK, which exempts you from paying tax on any sum you make through your betting or gaming.
 Although the government does tax the operators, this has no effect on you as a customer.
-If you are curious about what factors make an operator trustworthy, our guide about secure online casinos might be the thing you want to read next.

 Latest Articles